 When Is a Dog Euthanized After It Bites Someone?

 Dogs rarely have to be put down because of biting someone.
 Euthanasia usually only occurs under the following specific circumstances:

 - The dog has bitten frequently (which can be as little as two times).

 - The dog demonstrates extremely aggressive behavior during the investigation.

 - The dog is ill or has been injured and investigators conclude that the illness or injury is causing its aggressive behavior and putting the dog down is the best option.

 What Can Your Attorney Do to Help?

 Arizona has strict liability laws concerning dog bites.
 A dog’s owner is liable for any damages the dog causes.
-If you or your child has been attacked by a dog, it is in your best interests to speak with an experienced Phoenix personal injury attorney as soon as possible.
+If you or your child has been attacked by a dog, it is in your best interests to speak with an experienced Phoenix dog bite injury attorney as soon as possible.
 You may have a claim for compensation for your losses, including medical expenses, lost wages, and pain and suffering.